evenwicht/BALTipBot/README.md

 Tweet Commands: Tips are sent through public tweets or retweets.
 These are processed in real time.

     !tip: Send a tip of a specified amount to a user on Twitter.
-Example: !tip 1.01 @mitche50 will send a 1.01 BAL tip to user @mitche50.
+Example: !tip 2 @lsalas81 will send a 2 $BAL tip to user @lsalas81.